-There will be a final examination, comprised of written responses.
-A study sheet will be provided in advance of the final.
+There will be a takehome midterm (due October 15) and a takehome final examination (due December 3), comprised of written responses.
+The exam questions will be provided in advance and can be completed at your own pace up to the submission deadline.

-Satisfies markers GHP and GN.
+Satisfies MAC Global Engagement and Intercultural Learning and markers GHP and GN.